hot33331/hot33331.github.io/_posts/2021-01-22-xamarin-everywhere.md

 title: Xamarin Forms everywhere
 date: 2021-01-22 09:27:00 +0100
 description: Xamarin Forms on all platforms
-#img: lottie.png # Add image post (optional)
+img: xamicon.png # Add image post (optional)
 fig-caption: # Add figcaption (optional)
 tags: [Xamarin]
 ---
 Xamarin Forms is multiplatform with as much code-reuse as possible.
-I worked quite some time with iOS and android, but never had set foot to other platforms, so I wanted to see how well Xamarin Forms works out of the box on other platforms.
+I worked quite some time with iOS and android, but never had set foot to other platforms, so I wanted to see how well Xamarin Forms works out of the box on other platforms with the focus on desktop.

 I wanted to cover
 * iOS